gtergeomatica/GNSSBase_station_ublox/README.md

 * splices all the files in a single file automatically named with the RINEX 3 convenction
 * eliminates all the 24 hourly files (the ones resampled)
-* uploads the daily file to the ftp server and eliminates it from the local storage
+* uploads the daily file to the ftp server and eliminates it from the local storage The resample and the splice of the files are done thanks to the gfzrnx program.
+You can find more information about this software at the following [link]("https://dataservices.gfz-potsdam.de/panmetaworks/showshort.php?id=escidoc:1577894").

 The script create_daily_rinex.py should run once a day.
 For this reason a good choise is to put this script in the /etc/crontab file.
 For example you can add the following line: